 - Watch for your dog’s signs.
 Dogs follow a sequence before lifting their leg.
 Interrupt this sequence before he gets that far.
 Get him outside, and reward him for urinating there.
 It may be easier to notice these signs if your dog’s leash is attached to your waist.

 - When you can’t supervise your dog, confine him.
 The best place would be his crate, since he can’t mark there.
 If your dog doesn’t already like his crate, train him to it gradually, feed him in his crate, and have random treats appear there.
-If your dog already hates the crate, however, you could try a small room where he hasn’t already marked.
+If your dog already hates the crate, however, you could try a small room where he hasn’t already marked or an exercise pen, available at any pet store.

 - If your dog’s marking behavior isn’t changing, talk to your vet about a short course of anti-anxiety medication.
 This may calm him enough to make these other methods more effective.